Mastering Google Ads: A Beginner's Roadmap (2026 Guide)

 Phase 1 Foundations: Learn the Language of Google Ads

-Before touching buttons, you need to understand the **words** Google Ads uses.
-These are the metrics you’ll live with as a media buyer.
+Before touching buttons, you need to understand the words Google Ads uses.
+These are the metrics you will live with as a media buyer.

 Key concepts to understand